-This website is a hub to help you stay up-to-date on new developments, share your feedback, and gain an understanding of how the overall process affects you as a student, faculty, or staff member.
-This is an exciting time for UTRGVSOM, and we look forward to sharing this journey with each of you!
+Welcome to The University of Texas Rio Grande Valley School of Medicine (UTRGV SOM) website.
+This website is a hub to help you stay current on new developments, share your feedback, and gain an understanding of how the overall process affects you as a student, faculty, or staff member.
+This is an exciting time for UTRGV SOM, and we look forward to sharing this journey with each of you!

 What is LCME?

 The Liaison Committee on Medical Education (LCME) is officially recognized by the U.S. Department of Education to accredit medical schools in the United States and Canada.
 It has joint oversight by the Association of American Medical Colleges (AAMC) and the American Medical Association (AMA) but is an independent organization.
 LCME accreditation is a voluntary, peer-reviewed process of quality assurance that determines whether the medical education program meets established standards.
 This process also fosters institutional and programmatic improvement.
 To achieve and maintain accreditation, a medical education program leading to the MD degree in the United States and Canada must meet the LCME accreditation standards contained in the LCME document Functions and Structure of a Medical School.
 Read More about LCME

 What is the purpose of Accreditation?